irsyaadbp/personal-website/src/projects/fastcampus-fullstack-course.md

 - **E-commerce Website (Laravel + Vue.js + Nuxt.js)**
   Mentored students in developing a scalable e-commerce platform, covering authentication, product management, checkout flow, loyalty points, and admin dashboard.

-- **Company Profile Website (Laravel + React/Next.js)**
+- **Company Profile Website (Laravel + Vue.js)**
-  Supervised the development of a multilingual CMS-driven company profile website, including blog features and SEO optimization.
+  Supervised the development of a multilingual CMS-driven website, including blog features and SEO optimization.

 ## Challenges & Mentorship Insights

 One key challenge for many students was bridging the gap between backend and frontend thinking.
-My mentorship focused on:
+Through collaboration, we addressed this by:

 - Clarifying API design principles and integration testing with Postman.
-- Breaking down complex Laravel features such as Eloquent relationships, queues, and scaling strategies.
+- Breaking down complex Laravel features (with Aziz leading backend mentoring).
-- Helping students structure Vue/Nuxt projects for better maintainability.
+- Helping students structure Vue/Nuxt projects for maintainability and scalability.
+- Guiding learners in building component-based architecture with React and showing how strong fundamentals in JavaScript and state management make it easier to adapt across frameworks.
-- Coaching on full deployment pipelines, from local development to VPS hosting.
+- Coaching students on deployment pipelines, from local development to VPS hosting.

+From the mentorship perspective, the main challenges and insights were:

+- Emphasizing that switching between Vue and React highlighted the importance of mastering core fundamentals over framework-specific knowledge.
+- Coordinating asynchronously with a fellow mentor to align backend and frontend lessons.
+- Communicating effectively in English with international learners as part of Fastcampus’s global learning environment.

 ## Reflection

+This mentorship experience was not only about teaching technology but also about modeling real-world collaboration.
+Working with Aziz Hapidin allowed me to focus on frontend and deployment while ensuring backend mentoring was handled expertly.

-Serving as a mentor in this program allowed me to share not only technical knowledge but also industry best practices.
-I had the opportunity to guide aspiring developers through real-world challenges, ensuring they could confidently build and deploy fullstack applications.
-This experience reinforced my ability to teach, review code critically, and support the growth of future developers.
+Additionally, collaborating asynchronously and communicating in English with international learners highlighted the importance of adaptability in a global context.
+This program reinforced my ability to mentor effectively, review code critically, and support the professional growth of developers in diverse environments.